-Strategic plan Need to carry out the work Urgency to deliver the output Work Load/Personnel and Budgetary resources Decision Within scope of strategic plan Demonstrated Justified Implication of workload and planning are acceptable within the current biennium Accept output for inclusion within the current biennium Implications for the present workload of the Organization are unacceptable within the current biennium Accept output for inclusion in the next biennium Demonstrated Not justified Acceptable to next biennium Accept output for inclusion in the next biennium Not demonstrated Not justified No need to further consider Output not to be accepted for inclusion Outside the scope of current strategic plan No need to further consider No need to further consider No need to further consider Output not to be accepted for inclusion
+Mission Need to carry out Urgency to Work Decision the work deliver the output load/Personnel and Budgetary resources Within the mission of the Organization Demonstrated Justified Implication of workload and planning are acceptable within the current biennium Accept output for inclusion within the current biennium Implications for the present workload of the Organization are unacceptable within the current biennium Accept output for inclusion in the next biennium Demonstrated Not justified Acceptable to next biennium Accept output for inclusion in the next biennium Not demonstrated Not justified No need to further consider Output not to be accepted for inclusion Outside the mission of the Organization No need to further consider No need to further consider No need to further consider Output not to be accepted for inclusion

-- 4.16 Following a decision by the Committee to include an output in its post-biennial agenda, the Committee shall include the output, and the time scale for completion, in its proposals for the High-level Action Plan of the next biennium. - 4.17 In order to maintain a balance between effective control and the need for flexibility in addressing urgent and unexpected challenges within the Organization's mandate, any decision to include a new output in the current High-level Action Plan is subject to the endorsement of the Council, prior to the initiation of work on such outputs (see also paragraph 4.18). - 4.18 The Committee shall report on its decisions on proposals for outputs in its regular reports to the Council, for endorsement and in order to facilitate the monitoring of the delivery of current biennial agendas and the planning of future work. - 4.19 In order to ensure transparent and efficient monitoring and reporting on the status of outputs in the High-level Action Plan, all reports shall be prepared in accordance with paragraphs 4.23 to 4.25 of this document.
-The Secretariat should also report to the Council on the status of its business plan. - 4.20 Following a decision by the Council or a committee to include in its biennial or post-biennial agenda an output involving the amendment of mandatory instruments, it must, in keeping with the provisions of resolution A.998(25), initiate the assessment of any capacity building and technical assistance pertaining to that item when work starts on the output, by following the prescribed procedure.
+- 4.16 Following a decision by the Committee to include an output in its biennial or post-biennial agenda, it shall decide whether the output contributes to the delivery of a strategic direction.
+Outputs that are not directly related to the strategic directions can be accepted as "Other work". - 4.17 Following a decision by the Committee to include an output in its post-biennial agenda, the Committee shall include the output, and the timescale for completion, in its proposals for the list of outputs of the next biennium. - 4.18 In order to maintain a balance between effective control and the need for flexibility in addressing urgent and unexpected challenges within the Organization's mandate, any decision to include a new output in the current list of outputs is subject to the endorsement of the Council, prior to the initiation of work on such outputs (see also paragraph 4.19). - 4.19 The Committee shall report on its decisions on proposals for outputs in its regular reports to the Council, for endorsement and in order to facilitate the monitoring of the delivery of current biennial agendas and the planning of future work. - 4.20 In order to ensure transparent and efficient monitoring and reporting on the status of outputs, all reports shall be prepared in accordance with paragraphs 4.24 to 4.26 of this document.
+The Secretariat should also report to the Council on the status of its business plan.

+4.21 Following a decision by the Council or a committee to include in its biennial or post-biennial agenda an output involving the amendment of mandatory instruments, it must, in keeping with the provisions of resolution A.998(25), initiate the assessment of any capacity-building and technical assistance pertaining to that item when work starts on the output, by following the prescribed procedure.